irenenev24/ArinBeauty/TESTING.md

 ### Returning Users
 Will have the ability to securely and swiftly log into their account

-All accounts, log in and set up is done by Django and is extremely secure Log in process is very quick, and allows a user to save their log in details for next time Profile page contains past orders and order confirmations I have tested this feature and found it to be working.
+All accounts, log ins and set up is done by Django and is extremely secure Log in process is very quick, and allows a user to save their log in details for next time Profile page contains past orders and order confirmations I have tested this feature and found it to be working.